 The graduation itself was really early in the morning.
 (I thought my 7am commutes to Nottingham through horrendous rush hour traffic were over, but I was wrong!)
 Several people from my course were missing, which was a shame, but it was great to catch up with everyone else.
 We had a fantastic speech from the honourary graduate, Henry Normal, who co-wrote The Royle Family.
 His message was that we are all good enough, even though none of us feel like we are.
 Just what I needed to hear.

 Then I went to the pub with some of my fellow graduates for a proper catch-up!
-My camera has lots of little video snippets of the day, so expect to see them creeping their way into my next YouTube video very soon!
+My camera has lots of little video snippets of the day, so expect to see them creeping their way into a video very soon!

 (While we were sat down waiting for the ceremony to begin, I found out that Selasi from Bake Off went to NTU – I went to the same uni as the King of Cool!
 Shame it wasn’t at the same time though!)